 - Press Windows + R, type services.msc and click ok,

-- Scroll down and locate service named, Background Intelligent Transfer Service
+- Scroll down and locate the service named, Background Intelligent Transfer Service

 - Here change the startup type disable Stop the service if it’s running.